owikle/sa-uiext/README.md

 ### 0. Prerequisites

-All of the files in `scripts/` that we use to complete the following steps are executed as a bash shell script or a ruby script, with some having additional software or service dependencies as detailed below:
+All of the files in `scripts/` that we use to complete the following steps are executed as a bash shell or ruby script, with some additional software or service dependencies as detailed below:

 | name | type | software dependencies | service dependencies |
 | --- | --- | --- | --- |